sabegg2/Project3/README.md

 The elements of the dashboard are:

 (1) A dropdown list with three options: Wind Speed, Wind Direction, Temperature.
-This allows different data to be to be selected.
+This allows different data to be to be selected and viewed.
 All of the plots and metadata update when a new option is selected.

 <img src="images/select.png" width=200>

 (2) A timeseries that shows the 2D and 3D anemometer data over time, as well as the difference between the measurements correpsonding to the same 15-minute window.
+The user can zoom into the plot using the Plotly zoom feature.

 <img src="images/timeseries.png" width=900>

 (3) A histogram for the differences between the measuements.
+The histogram also shows the average and median of the differences over the 30-day span of data.

 <img src="images/histogram.png" width=500>

 (4) A scatterplot of 2D vs. 3D data.
-A regression line and R^2 value is plotted.
+A regression line and R^2 value is shown on the plot as well.

 <img src="images/regression.png" width=500>